slgbroadcast/DependencyInjectionInStaticClass/README.md

 To enable dependency injection within a static context, the `ApplicationServiceProvider` class ([ApplicationServiceProvider.cs](DependencyInjectionInStaticClass/ApplicationServiceProvider.cs)) is created.
 This static service provider holds the application's host instance and provides methods for retrieving services with proper scope management.

-The class offers two key methods:
+Preview:

 ```csharp
 public static class ApplicationServiceProvider